nasa/astrobee/localization/sparse_mapping/readme.md

 to points used in registration.
 The implication here is that the more geometrically correct the input maps are, and the more similar to each other, the more likely merging will succeed.

+Registration to the real-world coordinate system must be (re-)done after the maps are merged, as the bundle adjustment done during merging may move things somewhat.

 After a merged map is created and registered, it can be rebuilt with the BRISK detector to be used on the robot.